WaliaRohan/ml_for_robotics/vehicle_classification/HW2 Readme.txt

-Vehicle dataset folder location: C:\archive
-This "archive" folder should have the 3 subfolders from the dataset: test, train, and val.
-Just run the code using the command "python HW2.py"
+The project root folder should have the 3 subfolders from the dataset: test, train, and val.
+Run the code using the command "python HW2.py"

 Python 3.10.9